AtenDesignGroup/NEON-Data-Skills/tutorials/R/R-skills/intro-to-time-series/04-Dplyr-For-Time-Series-In-R/04-Dplyr-For-Time-Series-In-R.md

 ---
 syncID: 247b25406fcf482f9f70e408664efc9f
 title: "Time Series 04: Subset and Manipulate Time Series Data with dplyr"
-description: "In this tutorial, we will use the group_by, summarize and mutate functions in the `dplyr` package to efficiently manipulate atmospheric data collected at the NEON Harvard Forest Field Site.
+description: "Test - In this tutorial, we will use the group_by, summarize and mutate functions in the `dplyr` package to efficiently manipulate atmospheric data collected at the NEON Harvard Forest Field Site.
 We will use pipes to efficiently perform multiple tasks within a single chunk of code."
 dateCreated: 2015-10-22
 authors: Megan A. Jones, Marisa Guarinello, Courtney Soderberg, Leah A. Wasser
 contributors: Michael Patterson, Donal O'Leary